astro-zoe-yates/ML_Final_Project/README.md

   - Period in days of object of interest

 Outputs:
-  - Likelihood of each type of signal present in the light curve
+  - Classification of object's TESS Light Curve and the likelihood
-  - MCMC best-fit-parameters for the transit
+  - MCMC best-fit-parameters for planetary transit

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------